 The South Pasadena home was featured prominently in the pilot, before the production moved to Toronto and a different home, located at 450 Pape Ave, Toronto, ON M4K 3P7, Canada, was used instead.
 After that location was later sold, a facade was built instead at Eastern Ave / Heward Ave, Toronto, ON M4M 1C8, Canada.

 The 1990 horror sequel “Child’s Play 2” was filmed primarily in Southern California, with a bit of the opening filmed in Chicago, Illinois.
 The Play Pals Toy Factory can be found in Long Beach.
-The same building appeared in “Terminator 2: Judgement Day.”
+The same building appeared in “Terminator 2: Judgment Day.”

 LOCATION: 118 Pier S Ave, Long Beach, CA 90802